datadryad/dryad2dans/docs/CLI.md

 DO NOT DO THIS UNLESS YOU REALLY MEAN IT: To cleanup the DANS metadata from all items use:

     ./dspace dsrun org.datadryad.dans.TransferControl -a -c

+## Recovery from DANS packages

+To re-import an item from a bag file, you can use

+    ./dspace dsrun org.datadryad.dans.DANSRecover

+If you run this on its own it will output the help:

+    usage: DANSRecover
+     -d,--dryrun   whether to do a dry-run import -b,--bag      path to bag file to import -t,--temp     temporary working directory to use when unpacking the bag

+To do a dry-run import of an item (i.e. don't actually import the item) use something like:

+    ./dspace dsrun org.datadryad.dans.DANSRecover -d -b /home/ubuntu/21.zip -t /home/ubuntu/import-temp/

+To do this without the dry-run:

+    ./dspace dsrun org.datadryad.dans.DANSRecover -b /home/ubuntu/21.zip -t /home/ubuntu/import-temp/